-T-Mobile Samsung Galaxy Note II found to have hardware support for 4G LTEAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile Samsung Galaxy Note II found to have hardware support for 4G LTEAlex Wagner - Editorial Director of News and Content

 Thinking about opening your wallet for T-Mobile's version of the Samsung Galaxy Note II?
 Some news came out today that may help you make that decision.
 A report from Anandtech found that the hardware used in the T-Mobile Note II is pretty much the same as what's found in the Note II, meaning that T-Mobile's version of the device includes support for LTE.
 That doesn't mean much right now since T-Mobile's LTE network isn't expected to start going live until next year, but T-Mobile did confirm to The Verge that the Note II's chipset supports LTE and that while the device won't access T-Mo's LTE service on its own, the carrier will share the details of how and when it will access that network when the coverage goes live.
 T-Mobile's statement:

 "The Galaxy Note II features a Qualcomm 9215M chipset which provides the hardware capability to support both HSPA+42 and LTE.
 T-Mobile plans to reach more than 200 million Americans with LTE by the end of 2013.
 The Galaxy Note II will not automatically access T-Mobile’s LTE network.
 We will share more information on how and when the Galaxy Note II will support T-Mobile’s upcoming LTE network when the network is available."